 Lisa Radosta, DVM, DACVB: Co-founder of Dog Nerds

 Mindy Cox, B.S., CPDT-KSA: Co-founder of Dog Nerds

 Cheryl VanVoorhies, M.Ed., CTC

-This soon transitioned into her current position as a Veterinary Behavior Technician at Florida Veterinary Behavior Service, a veterinary behavior only specialty practice, where she has worked since 2012.
-She implements and troubleshoots all behavior modification treatment plans to ensure her patients success.
-She deals with many anxious and aggressive animals with a wide range of emotional disorders.
+I progressed into working as a Veterinary Behavior Technician at Florida Veterinary Behavior Service, a veterinary behavior specialty practice owned by Lisa, where I worked since 2012.
+I implemented and troubleshot behavior modification treatment plans to ensure my patients’ success.
+I dealt with many anxious and aggressive animals with a wide range of emotional disorders.